top of page

 The First Step

-Writing a ceremony according to the couple's preferences.
-We believe in creating unforgettable experiences for couples - so to ensure everything is perfect, we will send you a questionnaire to fill out, helping us tailor the ceremony to your unique love story.
+Writing a ceremony according to the couple's preferences!
+We believe in creating unforgettable experiences for couples.
+To ensure everything is perfect, we will send you a questionnaire to fill out, helping us tailor the ceremony to your unique love story.
 After finalizing the details, a copy of the ceremony will be emailed to you for your review, ensuring everything is just as you envision.
-On your special day, you'll receive a beautifully printed copy of your ceremony as a cherished keepsake.

 The Next Step: The Big Day!

-Our officiant will meet the couple at their chosen location (such as a serene beach, a picturesque park, a charming boat, or in your very own backyard) on your preferred date and time.
+Our officiant will meet the couple at their chosen location (such as a serene beach, a picturesque park, or in your very own backyard) on their preferred date and time to perform the ceremony.
 Our ceremonies typically last 20-30 minutes, allowing you to exchange vows during the beautiful moments of a sunrise or sunset.
-Be sure to bring your marriage license application and your wedding rings.
+Be sure to bring your valid marriage license application and your wedding rings.

 The Final Step